 "The number of plans you have devised are equal to the amount of hopes you have.
 So, I will simply crush them all."

 - Ulquiorra spends every interaction with Ichigo attempting to dash any hopes he has.
-He does this to the point that during their final battle, he could finished Ichigo off just in his second form alone, but transformed into his third one just to emphasized how screwed Ichigo truly was.
+He does this to the point that during their final battle, he could have finished Ichigo off just in his second form alone, but transformed into his third one just to emphasize how screwed Ichigo truly was.
 He also does this with Orihime, although her humanity starts to rub off on him.

 - Aizen says this line to Urahara, Isshin and Yoruichi:

-- Frieza from Dragon Ball Z thrives on this.
+- Frieza thrives on this.
 He didn't just want to defeat his opponents, he wants them to die terrified knowing that they never stood a chance of defeating him.
-He does this first by going into his true final form when his third transformation was more than enough the curb stomp Piccolo, Vegeta, Gohan, and Denda.
-He toys with Vegeta by letting him throw everything he has against him and showing Vegeta that his new power couldn't match him before torturing him to death.
-He then toys with Goku before using half of his full power and slowly beat Goku into a pulp.
+He does this first by going into his true final form when his third transformation was more than enough the crush Piccolo, Vegeta, Gohan, Krillin, and Denda.
+He toys with Vegeta by letting him throw everything he has against him and showing Vegeta that his new power can't match him before torturing him to death.
+He then toys with Goku before using half of his full power to slowly beat Goku into a pulp.
 In the anime, he attempts to kill Goku first after surviving the Spirit Bomb, most likely to crush the little hope of the remaining survivors by taking out their strongest.
 In the manga, he picks off Goku's friends right in front of him to show him he can't save them and mockingly tells Goku he's going to kill his son next.
-Needlessly to say, his hope crushing hobby came back to bite him in the tail.
+Needlessly to say, his hope crushing hobby comes back to bite him in the tail when Goku goes Super Saiyan.
 His final fight with Goku also contrast nicely.

 - Marvel Comics has D'Spayre, an Anthropomorphic Personification who both induces and feeds off the emotion of despair.